RevenueHunt/docs/docs/tutorials/making-first-quiz.md

 ## Intro

-So you’re ready to create your first Shop Quiz: Product Recommendation Quiz.
+So you’re ready to create your first Product Recommendation Quiz.

 The most successful quizzes have two things in common.
 They are **short** and they are **informative**.
 You don’t need a long questionnaire to turn visitors into customers.